applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 7. The APFeed and APCrossmates Pods are also available (note that they already include a reference to the required core Applicaster Pod so you may omit it):
     `pod 'APFeed'`
     `pod 'APCrossmates'`
-8. The Applicaster SDK also depends on the following `Amazon SDK` Pod which must be added:
-    `pod 'AWSiOSSDK', '1.7.1'`
-9. Using *terminal*, with your project root directory as the *working path*, run `pod install`.
+8. Using *terminal*, with your project root directory as the *working path*, run `pod install`.
 This will download all the necessary files which are required to integrate the Applicaster SDK into your project.
 Visit the CocoaPods web page for more information.
-10. You will notice the CocoaPods installer automatically created a new Xcode `workspace`, into which your original project was added with an additional `Pods` project.
+9. You will notice the CocoaPods installer automatically created a new Xcode `workspace`, into which your original project was added with an additional `Pods` project.
-11. Due to a limitation with the required specific version of the `Amazon SDK` Pod, it is necessary to make **recursive** the `HEADER_SEARCH_PATHS` that points to the headers of the generated `AWSiOSSDK` target in the automatically created `Pods` project in your workspace (otherwise you will receive a compile error).
+10. Due to a limitation it is necessary to make **recursive** the `HEADER_SEARCH_PATHS` that points to the headers of the generated `Applicaster`, `APFeed`, `APCrossmates` frameworks in your project target (otherwise you will receive a compile error due to missing headers).

 **Other required configurations**
 ***